The Grand Island Independent: History

 when it was sold to Oscar S. Stauffer; he continued as editor until 1939.

 Stauffer Communications owned the Independent from 1930 to 1994.

 In 1974, the newspaper made the conversion from letterpress to offset printing.
 In 1979, it began printing a Sunday edition, initiating seven-day publication.

 In 1989, the "Daily" was dropped, leaving the newspaper with its present name.

 The newspaper was acquired by the Morris Publishing Group in the course of their 1995 purchase of Stauffer.

 It introduced its website in 1996.

 In 2007, the Independent was bought by GateHouse Media.

-in 2008, GateHouse sold the newspaper to its present owner, the Omaha World-Herald Co.
+in 2008, GateHouse sold the newspaper to the Omaha World-Herald Co, which was acquired a year later by Berkshire Hathaway.

+On Jan 29, 2020, Berkshire sold all of its newspapers, including The Grand Island Independent, to Lee Enterprises.
+Starting July 18, 2023, the paper will print five days a week, Tuesday through Saturday.

 The Independent today

 The publisher of the Independent is Terrie Baker; Prior to serving as publisher, Baker served as The Independent's general manager for two years.
 She joined the Independent in 2017 after serving as publisher of the North Platte Telegraph since 2015.

 The managing editor is Jim Faddis; he had worked for the Independent for 25 years before being promoted from editorial page editor to managing editor in 2007.

 Beside the daily newspaper, the Independent publishes a free-circulation weekly titled Trade West, with a circulation of about 20,000, focusing on "rural and agricultural readers".